Skip to content

 Evidence review and analysis

 Prosecutor offices in the US have used AI systems for evidence review and analysis.
-For example, NICE Justice uses AI-automation for audio and video transcription and translation, optical character recognition software (for extracting text from images or scanned documents), object detection, analytics, and evidence ‘connection-finding’.
-This system has been used by, among others, the Calcasieu Parish (LA) District Attorney (since December 2024), Monterey County (CA) District Attorney (since December 2024).
+For example, NiCE Justice uses AI-automation for audio and video transcription and translation, optical character recognition software (for extracting text from images or scanned documents), object detection, analytics, and evidence ‘connection-finding’.
+This system has been used by, among others, the Calcasieu Parish (LA) District Attorney (since December 2024), and the Monterey County (CA) District Attorney (since December 2024).

 Courts